Travel to the Florida Keys and Key West

 Visitors can fly to Key West International Airport via connections or direct flights from a host of Florida cities.
 The airport offers a host of ground transportation options, including local shuttle buses and rental cars.
 Getting around Key West is fun and easy!
 Taxis and Key West Transit buses serve Key West International and are conveniently located curb side at the terminal.

 - FLL - Ft.
 Lauderdale-Hollywood International

 - MTH - Florida Keys Marathon International Airport

-Visitors can now fly to Marathon, the small city at the mid-point of the island chain, aboard on-demand small charter aircraft such as Gold Aviation.
-Ground transportation is available in Marathon including airport shuttle buses, taxis and rental cars by Avis, Budget, Hertz and Enterprise.
+Visitors can now fly into Florida Keys Marathon Airport aboard on-demand small charter aircraft.
+Ground transportation is available in Marathon including airport shuttle buses, taxis and rental cars.
 General aviation enthusiasts and corporate jet operators will also find plenty of services.

 - MIA - Miami International Airport